We Will Live Well

 Drum Beats: We Will Live Well funds a consortium of programs from five rural, Alaska Native-serving extended campuses of the College of Rural and Community Development (CRCD) and the Cooperative Extension Service of the University of Alaska Fairbanks.
 The project grew out of a prior USDA grant that supported regional assessments and mini-grants to secondary schools.

-The following Drumbeats goals have been geared to help Alaska Natives earn degrees in the USDA disciplines of plant sciences, animal sciences, veterinary medicine and environmental studies:
+The following Drumbeats goals have been geared to help Alaska Native and rural students earn degrees in the USDA disciplines of plant sciences, animal sciences, and environmental studies:

-Goal 1: To continue to build ANSI capacity to assess and respond to community-identified training, educational and research needs as they relate to the subsistence sciences.
+Goal 1: To strengthen CRCD ANSI capacity to assess and respond to community identified needs as they relate to the subsistence sciences.

-Goal 2: To offer career pathways into the subsistence sciences for Alaska Natives through the delivery of post-secondary certificates and the Associate of Science degree.
+Goal 2: To strengthen career pathways into the subsistence sciences for Alaska Native and rural students.

-The Drumbeats Consortium is comprised of four (4) certificate programs that have been developed with the generous support of USDA:
+The Drumbeats Consortium is comprised of certificate programs that have been developed with the generous support of USDA:

 - High Latitude Range Management (HLRM) out of the Northwest Campus in Nome,